mikawada/databases-dynamodb/README.md

 </p>

 ## Description
 In this short project, I explored DynamoDB by creating tables, loading and editing data, and running queries using both the management console and AWS CloudShell.
-The procedures are divided into two parts - Part 1: Loading Data and Part 2: Querying Data.
+The procedures are divided into two parts - Part 1: Loading Data and Part 2: Querying Data. (_Guided project by NextWork_)

 ## Tools and Services Used
 - Amazon DynamoDB